CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.1.
 Experimental setup

 @TODO: Describe the setup of the original paper and whether you changed any settings.
-We conducted our experiments with a pre-trained DeiT-III-Small model.
-The model was trained on the ImageNet 1K dataset.
-Instead of using the full ImageNet1K dataset, we used ImageNet-Mini becouse of resource constraints.
+Model: We conducted our experiments with a pre-trained DeiT-III-Small model.
+The pre-trained model was trained on the ImageNet 1K dataset.

+Dataset: Instead of using the full ImageNet1K dataset, we used ImageNet-Mini becouse of resource constraints.
 Authors state that fine tuning a single layer is relatively fast, but in our PyTorch implementation this was not the case.
-...
-...
-...
+With the pre-trained model, the top-1 accuracy on the ImageNet 1K dataset was %80.5.

+Fine tuning: Authors fine tune the models until a treshold for the error is passed.
+We omited this and only fine tuned each layer for 5 epochs becouse of resource constraints.

 ## 3.2.
 Running the code